luabind/luabind/doc/scopes.rst

     ];

-More about the actual declarations in the `Binding functions to Lua`_ and `Binding classes to Lua`_ sections.
+More about the actual declarations in the :ref:`part-functions` and :ref:`part-classes` sections.

 A word of caution, if you are in really bad need for performance, putting your functions in tables will increase the lookup time.